johnnywoo/beholder/README.md

      -t,--test                 Config test: syntax and minimal validation -v,--version              Show version

 ## Building Beholder

 A ready-made Docker image is available at https://hub.docker.com/r/johnnywoo/beholder

-To use the docker container, mount your config into it as `/etc/beholder/beholder.conf`.
+To use the Docker container, mount your config into it as `/etc/beholder/beholder.conf`.

-To build the jar file with all dependencies:
+To build the jar file with all dependencies from source:

     $ ./gradlew jar
     $ ls build/libs/beholder*.jar

-To build a docker container with the jar:
+To build a Docker container with the jar:

     $ docker build -t beholder .
     $ docker run -ti beholder beholder